fpiwowarczyk/Java-Algorithms/README.md

-# Java Data Structures
+# Java Algorithms Implementation
-My repo for implementing Data Structures to practice Java coding.
-Later i will add other stuff like sorting algorithms implementations.
+My repo for implementing Algorithms to practice Java coding.
+Later I will add other stuff like sorting algorithms implementations.

 ## What it has?